-- First, prep all the ingredients and set them aside – cream (25% to 50% fat), milk, cocoa powder, condensed milk and tightly packed brown sugar.
-You can also use regular sugar or half-half of both regular sugar or brown sugar.
+- First, prep all the ingredients and set them aside – whipping cream (30% to 50% fat), whole milk, cocoa powder, sweetened condensed milk and tightly packed brown sugar.

 - Now, take milk in a small pan and add the brown sugar.

 - Keep this pan on stovetop on low heat and with a whisk or spoon stir continuously till the sugar dissolves.